-The term "Business Day" as used herein means any day other than a Saturday, Sunday, legal holiday or any other day on which banking institutions in the State of New York or the state in which the principal corporate trust office of the Trustee is located, are generally authorized or obligated by law or executive order to close or on which the New York Stock Exchange is closed.
+The term "Business Day" as used herein means any day other than a Saturday, Sunday, legal holiday or any other day on which federal banking institutions in the United States are closed.

-The maximum interest rate with respect to a Tranche of the 2005 Bonds is the maximum rate permitted by applicable law.
-As of the date hereof, there is no applicable law which restricts the interest rate with respect to a Tranche of the 2005 Bonds.
+The maximum interest rate with respect to a Tranche of the 2006 Bonds is the maximum rate permitted by applicable law.
+As of the date hereof, there is no applicable law which restricts the interest rate with respect to a Tranche of the 2006 Bonds.

-Interest on the Outstanding principal balance of each Tranche of the 2005 Bonds will be computed on the basis of the actual number of days elapsed in each Interest Period divided by 360, and is payable quarterly on the first Business Day of each March, June, September and December, commencing on the first Business Day of September, 2005, until maturity or earlier payment in full.
-Interest payable on the 2005 Bonds on each such Interest Payment Date will be the interest which has accrued with respect to a Tranche (at the Initial LIBOR Indexed Rate or the LIBOR Indexed Rate, as applicable) from the later of the date of delivery or the most recent Interest Payment Date for which interest has been duly paid or for which provision has been made.
-On each such Interest Payment Date, interest on the 2005 Bonds is payable on behalf of the Corporation at the principal corporate trust office of The Bank of New York, New York, New York, as Trustee, or its successor as trustee, to the person appearing as registered owner on the registration books of the Trustee.
-For so long as the book-entry only system is in effect, the registered owner for purposes of the receipt of all payments of principal of and interest on the 2005 Bonds shall be Cede & Co., as nominee of The Depository Trust Company.
+Interest on the Outstanding principal balance of each Tranche of the 2006 Bonds will be computed on the basis of the actual number of days elapsed in each Interest Period divided by 360, and is payable quarterly on the first Business Day of each March, June, September and December, commencing on the first Business Day of September, 2006, until maturity or earlier payment in full.
+Interest payable on the 2006 Bonds on each such Interest Payment Date will be the interest which has accrued with respect to a Tranche (at the Initial LIBOR Indexed Rate or the LIBOR Indexed Rate, as applicable) from the later of the date of delivery or the most recent Interest Payment Date for which interest has been duly paid or for which provision has been made.
+On each such Interest Payment Date, interest on the 2006 Bonds is payable on behalf of the Corporation by the Trustee or its successor as trustee, to the person appearing as registered owner on the registration books of the Trustee.
+For so long as the book-entry only system is in effect, the registered owner for purposes of the receipt of all payments of principal of and interest on the 2006 Bonds shall be Cede & Co., as nominee of The Depository Trust Company.